-Bringing you the finest goods by UK-based makers and global ethical fairtrade partnerships.
+When we opened our everyday goods shop we sought out the finest by UK-based makers and global ethical fairtrade partnerships.
 Carefully considered items to bring joy to the everyday.

 I had a list of people I had long admired for one reason or another and probably already had something of theirs in my posession or had it on my wish list.
 Their stories drew me to them and below I share them with you...